PR Nerd

 What recent race time should I use?

 Use your most recent all-out race effort from the last 6 months.
 A 5K, 10K, half, or full marathon all work.
-The more recent and honest the effort, the more accurate your training paces will be.
+The more recent and honest the effort, the more accurate your paces will be.

 How is this different from other plan generators?